 On the slowest speed add the flour spoon it in until just folded in.
 Do not over beat.

 Stop the machine.
 Fold in the walnuts and chocolate chips.
 The batter will be thick and sticky.

 Prepare two baking sheets with parchment paper.
 Drop the cookies on to the sheets with the help of two spoons, about 2 fingers apart.
-Should make about 28 -32 small cookies.
+Should make 16 large or about 28 small cookies.

 Bake in a preheated oven of 375F/ 190C for about 15 minutes until golden brown.
 They should be slightly soft and chewy.

 Keep ample space between the cookies as they will spread while baking.
 Cool completely and store them in an airtight container to remain fresh.